 Services

-The best KPIs for identifying microservice concerns quickly are those related to APIs, like request rate, call error, and latency.
+The best KPIs for identifying microservice concerns are those related to APIs, like request rate, call error, and latency.
 These matrices make it easy to find degradations in a microservice component.

 Automatic detection of REST API request irregularities makes it simple to find service-level metrics.
 These metrics provide uniform visibility across the clusters by measuring each Kubernetes service in the same way.